 August is a watershed month in the gardening year, a moment when our gardens reach their peak volume and visual strength before evaporating into the soft, frayed airiness of autumn.
-The name of the game is prolonging the summer display for as long as possible by watering, weeding, deadheading, pruning, clipping, mowing and filling any gaps that emerge.
-It doesn’t take a lot of effort - after all, it’s the holiday season - but a degree of tidiness will keep a garden from descending into anarchy.
-Above all, don’t be despondent if you return home to a scene reminiscent of Jurassic Park, or perhaps this year it might be Lawrence of Arabia: any wilting, rampant growth or messiness is likely to be superficial.
+The name of the game is prolonging the summer display for as long as possible by watering, weeding, deadheading, pruning, clipping, mowing and filling gaps that emerge.
+It doesn’t require a lot of effort - after all, it’s the holiday season - but a degree of tidiness will keep a garden from descending into anarchy.
+Above all, don’t be despondent if you return from holiday to a scene reminiscent of Jurassic Park or Lawrence of Arabia: any wilting or messiness is likely to be superficial.
 Give yourself a couple of hours in the garden and you’ll soon have everything under control again.

 August at a Glance

-Plan - plant moves to be completed in autumn or spring, spring bulb displays, holiday watering help if you’re away in September.
+Plan - plant moves to be completed in autumn or spring, spring bulb displays, holiday watering support if you’re away in September.
 Now is a good time to plan any major changes you might want to make during the winter months.

-Sow - hardy annuals including larkspur, antirrhinum, cornflower and nigella (love-in-a-mist); salad leaves, radish, rocket, parsley, spring cabbage and winter spinach.
+Sow - hardy annuals and biennials including larkspur, antirrhinum, cornflower and nigella (love-in-a-mist) and forget-me-nots; salad leaves, radish, rocket, parsley, spring cabbage and winter spinach.

 Take Cuttings - penstemon, berberis, ceanothus, choisya, hebe, rosemary, lavender, philadelphus and viburnum.

-Plant - container-grown shrubs and perennials (followed by copious watering to get them settled), autumn-flowering bulbs such as colchicums, autumn crocuses, cyclamen and nerines.
+Plant - container-grown shrubs and perennials (followed by deep watering to get them settled), autumn-flowering bulbs such as colchicums, autumn crocuses, cyclamen and nerines.

 Prune - wisteria, rambling roses (after flowering), trained apple and pear trees, lavender, hardy geraniums and lady’s mantle, hedges of most kinds (late in the month if you can).

-Harvest - tomatoes, cucumbers, sweetcorn, beetroot, carrots, chillies, courgettes, French beans, runner beans, Swiss chard, onions, raspberries, blackberries and plums, plus seed from flowers and vegetables that you’d like more of or wish to share with friends.
+Harvest - tomatoes, cucumbers, sweetcorn, beetroot, carrots, chillies, courgettes, French beans, runner beans, Swiss chard, onions, raspberries, blackberries and plums, plus seed from flowers and vegetables that you’d like more of next year.